-The details of the investment in a controlled entity is disclosed in Note 18 to the financial report.
+The details of the investment in a controlled entity are disclosed in Note 18 to the financial report.
 The investment is accounted for at cost.

-The financial report was authorised for issue by the Board on 7 September 2022.
+The financial report was authorised for issue by the Board on 6 September 2023.

 (b) Basis of measurement